Rolled Pork Shoulder

 This joint of meat is also known as Boston Butt in America, and is much prized for slow cooking, barbequing, and its many uses in the pulled pork lexicon.
 Each state and probably county in the Southern states of America has their own version of barbeque.
 The only thing they seem to agree on is shoulder of pork is BEST for pulling.

-The boned Rolled shoulder of pork does not take this long to cook if you are using it for your Sunday Roast – all we are saying is that patience goes a long way with this joint of meat!
+The Rolled Pork Shoulder does not take this long to cook if you are using it for your Sunday Roast – all we are saying is that patience goes a long way with this joint of meat!

 Only logged in customers who have purchased this product may leave a review.